okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 1. To start your integration submission, open the [OIN Manager](https://oinmanager.okta.com) and click **Start Submission Form**.

 1. Sign in to the OIN Manager with your Okta development org credentials.
-If you have multiple Okta orgs, select the org that contains your developed app integration.
+Ensure that this org contains your developed app integration for submission.

 1. Click **Add New Submission** to create a new submission instance.